 In 1990, Carl Elliott became the first recipient of the John F. Kennedy Profile in Courage Award.
 A champion for equal rights for minorities and the underprivileged, Congressman Elliot collaborated with Senator J. Lister Hill to author the National Defense Education Act, also known as the Hill-Elliot Act.
 In 1956, he authored the Library Services Act, which brought mobile libraries (bookmobiles) to millions of rural Americans.
 Born in rural Franklin County, Alabama, Elliott is rumored to have entered The University of Alabama with only $2.30 in his pocket.
 Despite his own early struggles, he successfully worked several jobs while in college, was elected president of the student body and was the first person in his family to graduate with undergraduate and law degrees.
 Elliot was an attorney and an eight-term congressman for Alabama’s 7th congressional district.
 The Elliott Society, a community-service-based university wide honorary dedicated to social justice, is named in honor of the late Carl Elliot.

-Chris Emerson is president of Airbus Helicopters and head of the North America Region, a position he has held since 2015.
+Chris Emerson is president of Airbus Defense and Space, Inc., a subsidiary of Airbus Americas.
+He previously served as president of Airbus Helicopters and head of the North America Region from 2015 to 2019.
 Emerson started his career in 1996 with Mercedes Benz U. S. International in Alabama, the first off-shore Mercedes-Benz plant outside of Germany.
 In 2000, he joined DaimlerChrysler Aerospace in Germany and was part of the internal team that formed EADS (today Airbus Group).
 In 2003, he was appointed senior vice president and chief financial officer to establish EADS North America, responsible for executing U. S. Department of Defense contracts and serving as the head of investor relations.
 He then became head of Airbus Future Programmes and Product Strategy and led the internal team that established the Mobile, Alabama final assembly line in 2012.
-Before becoming president, Emerson served as senior vice president/head of marketing at Airbus.
+Before becoming president of Airbus Helicopters, Emerson served as senior vice president/head of marketing at Airbus.
 He graduated from The University of Alabama with a degree in international finance.

 A film and television actor, Emerson is best known for his roles as Harold Finch on the CBS series Person of Interest and William Hinks on The Practice.
 He also played Benjamin Linus on the serial drama television series Lost, and has worked extensively in theatre and narration.
 Emerson has won two Primetime Emmy Awards and been nominated for three others.
 He met his wife, Carrie Preston, also his co-star on Person of Interest, while performing in a stage production of Hamlet in Alabama.
 Emerson and Preston teamed up to read A.R.
 Gurney’s Love Letters, which was nominated for a Pulitzer Prize for Drama.
 In 1993, he enrolled in the Alabama Shakespeare Festival’s University of Alabama-sponsored Master of Fine Arts/Professional Actor Training Program, graduating in 1995.